Best Golf Drivers For Mid Handicappers (2023 Buying Guide)

 The Mavrik Driver is an absolute cheat code for mid handicap golfers, providing a huge leap in distance.
 It offers an incredible feel at impact, especially if you find the center of the sweet spot.

 Its ball speed off of the face is consistently strong, a feat only achieved by elite-level drivers.
-Not to be overlooked, it is also one of the most attractive drivers I’ve tested, with a sleek black club head that helps shape the center with a fresh appearance.
+Not to be overlooked, it is also one of the most attractive golf drivers I’ve tested, with a sleek black club head that helps shape the center with a fresh appearance.

 The Mavrik’s highlight is the company’s Jailbreak Technology.
 With the two stiff steel rods inserted behind the club face, the Jailbreak works to increase power to the golf ball.